‘You will become…an A-list superhero!’ Ralphie said to the skinny little blonde in her bedroom mirror.

 ‘To bloody hell with that!
 Let’s go!’

-As they sprinted towards the Canine, Kazé emitted something between a battle cry and a wail.
+As they sprinted towards the monster, Kazé emitted something between a war cry and a wail.

 Video game summons Ralphie uses in this chapter: